 Additional considerations for creating new child care centre spaces include the ability to offer flexible child care arrangements.

-More information on developing child care centres may be found on the Start a Regulated Child Care Centre page.
+More information on developing child care centres may be found at Start a Regulated Child Care Centre.

 The Government of Saskatchewan is supporting the increase of regulated family child care homes.
 This will not only increase availability of child care for families across the province but create employment opportunities for those interested in caring for children within their homes.